nismod/git-novice/_includes/slides/02-setup.md

 ## Text editor for git commit messages

-Pick a text editor to use (we'll use `nano` for the rest of this presentation):
+Pick a text editor to use (we'll use `notepad` for the rest of this presentation):

 | Command-line editors | Configuration command                          |
 |:-------------------|:-------------------------------------------------|